zigomir/zigomir.github.io/_posts/2015-02-04-why-i-think-react-is-better-than-backbone.markdown

 state of another component
 - for model we use plain JavaScript array
 - code is even simpler and more declarative

-## Performance

-Performance is much better with React.
-We're doing same number of renders on both examples.
-Click on `Run with JS` on bottom right of each `JSBin` example, and then click on the rendered bags.
-There are 5000 of them.
-I suspect Backbone's bottleneck is coming from `underscore`s building of strings and then shoving them into the DOM via `$.html`.
-I am not really sure how React handles this example (we know it must update all non-selected items class) and still preserve good performance.
-I'd guess it's because it doesn't need to juggle with giant strings like Backbone.

 ## Conclusion